 This apparently is one of Jean Georges Vongerichten’s upscale farm-fresh eatery, and it has a Latin American fusion influence.
 We came here without reservations on a weekday night and were seated at the communal table.

 The spring pea guacamole with warm crunchy tortillas was actually pretty good.
 The chips themselves were nicely salted, and the big tortilla that came with the guacamole was more crunchy than the latter.
 The split pea guacamole had a nice fresh texture.
+I wish there was more citrus, but all in all a good start.
+The birthday friend I came here with thought it was amusing to interrupt my pictures during the n-times I took this picture.
+This one was the best of the collection of pics I took for this course.

 Place is pretty good but veggie centric.
 Pretty much farm to table kind of foods.